ELAC Action Plans

-eLAC in international relations, is an intergovernmental strategy that conceives of information and communications technologies (ICTs) as instruments for economic development and social inclusion in Latin America and the Caribbean.
-It is based on a public-private sector partnership and is part of a long-term vision (until 2015) in line with the Millennium Development Goals (MDGs), those of the World Summit on the Information Society (WSIS), and now, the Sustainable Development Goals (SDGs).
-It contributes to the implementation of these long-term goals by pursuing a consecutive series of frequently adjusted short-term action plans with concrete qualitative and quantitative goals to be achieved.
+eLAC is an intergovernmental strategy in international relations that frames information and communications technologies (ICTs) as tools for economic development and social inclusion in Latin America and the Caribbean.
+It is based on a public-private sector partnership andaligns with broader international frameworks, including the Millennium Development Goals (MDGs), the World Summit on the Information Society (WSIS), and the Sustainable Development Goals (SDGs).

+The initiative is implemented through a series of short-term action plans with defined qualitative and quantitative objectives, which are periodically updated to reflect changing priorities.
 The eight consecutive plans have evolved over five different paradigms of the digital age.

 Strategy for the Information Society in Latin America and the Caribbean

 The governments of Latin America and the Caribbean have asked the United Nations Economic Commission for Latin America and the Caribbean (UNECLAC) to assist them with the international private-public sector follow up of the plan.